Snehith-Adhvannapu/Classic-polo-mock-website/replit.md

 This is a full-stack e-commerce application for "Classic Polo" - a clothing store specializing in timeless polo shirts and curated outfits.
 The application is built with a modern tech stack using React for the frontend, Express.js for the backend, and PostgreSQL with Drizzle ORM for data management.

-**Recent Updates (July 14, 2025):**
+**Recent Updates (July 15, 2025):**
 - Successfully migrated from Replit Agent to standard Replit environment
-- Updated chat widget to production webhook API at `https://havocsnehith.app.n8n.cloud/webhook/chatbot`
+- Replaced custom chat widget with official n8n embedded chat widget
-- Enhanced error handling and debugging for chat functionality
+- Integrated n8n chat directly using webhook URL: `https://havocsnehith.app.n8n.cloud/webhook/chatbot`
-- Chat widget now displays actual product data from the catalog when webhook fails
+- Chat now uses real-time Google Sheets data via n8n workflow
-- Configured chat to handle various n8n response formats including Google Sheets integration
+- Removed all fallback messages to ensure only authentic data from n8n workflow is displayed

 **Key Features:**
 - **Scrape-Friendly Design**: Complete SEO optimization with structured data, meta tags, and schema markup